sjchenn/Classification-model-on-cloud-detection/README.md

 # STA521_PRO2

 This project features a CVmaster function, which compute k-fold cross-validation for algorithms used in this project.
-It takes a character string `classifiers`,`features`,`labels`,`nfold`, and additional hyperparameters that can be tuned in some of the models as input.
+It takes a character string `classifiers`,`features`,`labels`,`nfold`, and additional hyperparameters that can be tuned in some of the models as input.\
-Classifier is a character string which specify the type of algorithm.\
+`classifier` is a character string which specify the type of algorithm.\
 `knn`: K-nearest neighbors\
 `xgboost`: XGBoosting\
 `lda`: Linear discriminant analysis\